For Nonprofit Agencies

 Eligibility and Requirements

-This grant application opportunity is open to any qualified nonprofit 501c3 organizations that align with at least one of the four pillars outlined in the UWHC Community Game Plan (Health, Education, Self-Sufficiency, and Basic Needs).
+This grant application opportunity is open to these organizations that align with at least one of the four pillars outlined in the UWHC Community Game Plan (Health, Education, Self-Sufficiency, and Basic Needs).

-Applicants are eligible to apply for funding once per fiscal year (January 1 to December 31).
+Applicants can apply for funding once per fiscal year (January 1 to December 31).

 Grant Amounts